About the Artist

-Ebony Sullivan is a Toowoomba based emerging artist who is currently studying a Bachelor of Visual Arts in Practice at the University of Southern Queensland.
+Ebony Sullivan is a Toowoomba based contemporary artist from Queensland Australia, creating and studying a Bachelor of Visual Arts in Practice on Jariowair and Giabl land at the University of Southern Queensland.

 The Making of Fold